-Neovim with lazy plugin management
+Neovim with vim.pack plugin management

 - The kickstart starter git repo.